AEGIS: Authentic Edge Growth In Sparsity for Link Prediction in Edge-Sparse Bipartite Knowledge Graphs: Methodology

 \subsection{Augmentation Methods}

 All augmentations operate only on the \emph{training} subgraph's forward edge index; we do not add nodes, and we do not modify validation/test graphs or labels, avoiding leakage.
-In this study, we compare five distinct edge augmentation policies to address sparsity in bipartite knowledge graphs:
+In this study, we compare five distinct edge augmentation policies to address sparsity in bipartite knowledge graphs: AEGIS-Simple uniformly resamples observed edges from the training set, duplicating existing links without creating new endpoints.
+AEGIS-Degree applies an inverse-degree bias to resampling, preferentially augmenting edges for low-degree nodes to mitigate cold-start issues.
+The Random ER-like policy introduces edges between randomly selected node pairs, simulating two-mode Erdős–Rényi random graphs \citep{erdds1959random}.
+Perturbation-based synthetic augmentation generates new edges by perturbing the indices of existing edges in a SMOTE-style fashion \citep{chawla2002smote}.
+Semantic-KNN completion introduces edges between nodes with high semantic similarity (e.g., high cosine similarity between node features), reflecting homophily-driven tie formation \citep{mcpherson2001birds}.